- 1Spain: An attractive country for investment

 These assumptions are refutable.

-- Lastly, the international fiscal transparency rules will not apply where the entity not resident in Spain is resident in another Member State of the European Union (“EU”), where the taxpayer evidences that (i) the formation and operation of the nonresident is based on valid economic reasons and (ii) it performs business activities.
+- Lastly, the international fiscal transparency rules will not apply where the entity not resident in Spain is resident in another Member State of the European Union (“EU”), where the taxpayer evidences that it performs business activities.9

 As a general rule, assets must be valued under the methods provided in the Commercial Code.
-Despite this fact, as a general rule, any variations in their value caused by applying the fair value method will have no effect for tax purposes if they do not have to be taken to income.
+Also, as a general rule, any variations in their value caused by applying the fair value method will have no effect for tax purposes if they do not have to be taken to income.

 Furthermore, special rules are established with respect to the treatment of decreases in value, arising due to the application of the fair value criterion, of shares or holdings in entities, as shall be discussed in section 2.1.6.